top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/25_saviors.md

 ## Video of expected results {#demo-saviors-expected}

 Video will be added when framework is defined/provided.
+The duckiebot should stop if an obstacle (duckie or cone) is placed in front of the duckiebot.

 ## Duckietown setup notes {#demo-saviors-duckietown-setup}